-On-campus blended classes meet in a variety of schedules, including one evening per week per session, two days per week per session, or one day per week per semester, and utilize a combination of on-campus and on-line deliveries.
+On-campus blended classes meet in a variety of schedules and utilize a combination of on-campus and on-line deliveries.
 Students and faculty are expected to meet and make effective use of the entire class period as scheduled.
-All undergraduate and graduate class sessions begin on Monday and end on Sunday.

 Class Attendance